-A Java-based incremental checkpointing mechanism similar to ours is independently proposed in Lawall and Muller (2000).
+An incremental checkpointing mechanism similar to ours is independently proposed in [4].
 It can be considered as incremental serialization for Java.
 Programmers need to provide extra methods to incrementally record states in output streams.
 Compared to their approach, our incremental checkpointing mechanism has these advantages:

 - No extra methods need to be provided by programmers.
 The transformer automatically generates the auxiliary methods. - States are automatically determined by the program analyzer.
-Programmers need not identify the fields that will change in the future.

-We do not record state in streams.
+Programmers need not identify the fields that will change in the future. - We do not record state in streams.
 Instead, we store only object fields' old references in memory when they are assigned to.
 As a result, every state change incurs only a constant overhead.